molecule-labs/molecule/README.md

 ns.launchTcpServer("localhost", 8888, HelloYouTelnet)
 ```

 The `launchTcpServer` method of a [`NetSystem`](http://molecule-labs.github.io/molecule/#molecule.net.NetSystem), launches a new instance of the adapted `HelloYou` process type each time it accepts a new TCP connection on the specified socket address.
-Each instance is connected to the input and output streams of a socket, which happen to carry `ByteBuffer`s.
-The underlying socket, configured in non-blocking mode, will be automatically closed once both channels are closed.
+Each instance will be connected to the byte buffer input and output streams of the socket connected to the client.
+This socket, configured in non-blocking mode, will be automatically closed once both channels are closed.
 This occurs when the instance of the `HelloYou` process terminates thanks to the automatic resource management implemented by monadic processes.
-The nice thing about this server is that it can handle efficiently at least one thousands of Telnet sessions in one megabyte of memory, and it can expose any interactive process that interracts over channels of strings.
+The nice things about this server is that it can handle efficiently at least one thousands of Telnet sessions in one megabyte of memory without blocking any native thread and that it can be used to expose any interactive process that interracts over channels of strings over simple Telnet sessions.

-**Note:** _A similar example can be found in [`molecule-io-example`](https://github.com/molecule-labs/molecule/blob/master/molecule-io-examples/src/main/scala/molecule/examples/io/EchoYou.scala) and [`molecule-net-examples`](https://github.com/molecule-labs/molecule/blob/master/molecule-net-examples/src/main/scala/molecule/examples/net/echoyou/EchoYouTelnet.scala)._
+**Note:** _Similar examples can be found in [`molecule-io-example`](https://github.com/molecule-labs/molecule/blob/master/molecule-io-examples/src/main/scala/molecule/examples/io/EchoYou.scala) and [`molecule-net-examples`](https://github.com/molecule-labs/molecule/blob/master/molecule-net-examples/src/main/scala/molecule/examples/net/echoyou/EchoYouTelnet.scala).
+See section ["Running The Examples"](#running-the-examples) for instructions on how to run these examples._

 ## Installing